azurefireice/BuffDuty/README-CurseForge.md

 *Note:* Short names for message types are not supported by `reset`; i.e. you must use `public-title` as `-pt` is not supported.

 # Background
 The idea of an add-on came up when we noticed that it takes too much effort to manually track all mages in a raid and assign them to a specific group when de-cursing the raid members during our MC runs.
 It started out as a simple macro that needed to be edited every time raid composition changed.
 After maintaining it for a couple runs it became apparent to automate this process as well.
 This is how the Buff Duty was born.

-# Contributor info
-## Testing
-    How to run tests?
-1. In [BuffDuty.toc](BuffDuty.toc) uncomment line `# tests.lua`
-1. Start WoW client
-1. Run the following commands(turn them into macros)
-    1. /buffduty-test-logic
-    1. /buffduty-test-cache
-    1. /reload
-    1. /buffduty-test-cache-after-reload
-1. Look for input in chat

-> :bulb: You may use `function dump(o)` in tests to turn tables to strings for printing them.

 # TODO list
+  * Allow for customized message format output
   * Support more classes/roles
   * Message localisation
   * UI